How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Examples of Top of the Funnel Strategies

-Popular TOFU content includes How-to blog posts, guest podcasts or webinars, or lead magnets such as online calculators, quizzes, and other tools.
+Popular TOFU content includes How-to blog posts, guest podcasts, webinars, and lead magnets such as online calculators, quizzes, and other free tools.

 1. Webinar/ Podcasts